wfpan/BiMo/RQs/RQ6/README.md

-# RQ1
+# RQ6
-This directory contains the experimental results for RQ1.
+This directory contains the experimental results for RQ6.

-## DWM, OWM, and EWM
+## CSV files
-These directories contain the results obtained on CANs using DWM, OWM, EWM  to assign strengths for different relationship types, respectively.
+These files contain the time that each participant required to comprehend classes.

-## Merged_top...
+## project-fast-QA.txt and trymall-QA.txt
-Directory names containing *merged* mean that we aggregated some results into a separate file (across all subject systems and *k* values).
+These files contain the the quizzes.
+These quizzes, meticulously tailored for each class, were designed to evaluate code comprehension across multifaceted dimensions.

-## WinTieLoss or WTL
+## zip files
-This directory reports the win, tie, loss statistics.
+The source code of the two subject systems.